Meet Our Team in Parrish, FL

 With more than 20 years of experience, Joey has worn many hats in the veterinary profession.
 He started out as a volunteer, then worked his way up to kennel technician, then veterinary technician, then manager.
 Joey has served in a management role since 2013, and in that time, he has relocated and expanded an animal hospital while simultaneously managing a 4-doctor practice.
 In addition, Joey has worked for both private and corporate veterinary hospitals, taking on roles as a receptionist, technician, manager, and practice owner.

-Joey is happily married to his wife Tiffany, and together they have 2 children and a mixed breed dog named Lava.
+Joey is happily married to his wife Tiffany, and together they have two children and a mixed breed dog named Lava.
 Joey’s hobbies include spending time with his family, fishing, being out on the boat, and camping.

 Kellie